smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 ## Creating your own Job Scheduler contract

 To create your own on-chain Job Scheduler contract, we will use the externally audited and pre-deployed Chainlink  [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) smart contract to deploy a new on-chain smart contract.
 This is called the [Factory pattern](https://www.youtube.com/watch?v=Q1zZo4O_Ong), where one contract deploys another contract.
-To generate your Job Scheduler (called `CronUpkeep`), select the new file icon in Remix, name it `CronUpkeepFactory.abi` and paste the ABI for `CronUkeepFactory`.
+To generate your Job Scheduler (called `CronUpkeep`), select the new file icon in Remix, name it `CronUpkeepFactory.abi` and paste the ABI for `CronUpkeepFactory`.
 The ABI is the application binary interface that is used to interact with the smart contract that has been deployed to the network.

 ![Remix ABI Cron](/images/keepers/cron-1.png)

 Now select the **DEPLOY & RUN TRANSACTIONS** icon on the left and set **Environment** to *Injected Web3*.
 Paste the address of your deployed `CronUpkeepFactory` contract in the **At Address** box and select the **At Address** button.
 You can find the addresses for `CronUpkeepFactory` [below](#contract-addresses).
-Once this step is completed, you will be able to view callable functions fo the `CronUpkeepFactory`.
+Once this step is completed, you will be able to view callable functions of the `CronUpkeepFactory`.
 Select the orange `newCronUpkeep` button and follow the prompts to confirm the transaction.
 Once the transaction is complete you should see a transaction hash in the terminal pointing to the creation of your Job Scheduler

 ## Finding the address of your Job Scheduler